Pieter van der Borcht the Elder: Work

 The subjects of his work are genre, historical and religious themes.
 There is some debate as to whether works executed under the name Pieter van der Borcht were made by a single artist or several artists with the same name.
 The attributed works include a large number of drawings, engravings, etchings and woodcuts that were mostly used as book illustrations.
 The themes of these works include biblical and mythological subjects, genre scenes, pictures depicting the months and botanical illustrations.
 So either the artist was extremely productive and versatile, or anywhere from two to four artists active during that same time cooperated with him in this production.

 The first published work of art attributed to Pieter van der Borcht (I) was printed in 1552 by Jacob van Liesvelt's son Hans van Liesvelt II in a book written by Frans Vervoort entitled Dat vyants net, der booser wercken raet, visioenen ende met alder sijnder verholender stricken.
 The book contains 17 woodcut illustrations.
 The final illustration is an image of the Virgin Mary holding the symbol of the city of Mechelen and was signed "Fecit Petrus van der Boercht 1552".

 In 1564 Pieter van der Borcht made the drawings but not the woodcuts for an emblem book (the Emblemata of Sambucus) for Plantin.
 This was followed by a commission in 1565 to make 60 drawings of plants for a herbarium written by Rembert Dodoens, the Frumentorum, leguminum, palustrium et aquatilium herbarum historia.
 Both author and publisher were very happy with the quality of van der Borcht's drawings and he became the regular illustrator for Plantin's numerous botanical books.
 Van der Borcht made drawings for Clusius' Rariorum aliquot stirpium per Hispanias observatarum historia (1567)(one of the earliest books on Spanish flora), which were cut by Gerard van Kampen.
-The originals of these drawings are contained in the Libri picturati A. 16-31 held by the Jagiellonian Library of the Jagiellonian University in Kraków (originally in the former Preussischer Staatsbibliothek of Berlin).
+The originals of these drawings are contained in the Libri picturati A. 16-31 held by the Jagiellonian Library of the Jagiellonian University in Kraków (originally in the former Preußische Staatsbibliothek of Berlin).
 The 1.400 drawings are of very high quality.
 Van der Borcht made more than 3,180 botanical watercolours for Plantin.
-These drawings were the basis for woodcuts made by three of Plantin’s regular woodcutters known by name: Arnold Nicolaï, and later Gerard van Kampen and Cornelis Muller.
+These drawings were the basis for woodcuts made by three of Plantin's regular woodcutters known by name: Arnold Nicolaï, and later Gerard van Kampen and Cornelis Muller.